Suspiria: Musical score

 The Italian progressive rock band Goblin composed most of the film's score in collaboration with Argento himself.
 Goblin had scored Argento's earlier film Deep Red as well as several films following Suspiria.
 In the film's opening credits, they are referred to as "The Goblins".
 Like Ennio Morricone's compositions for Sergio Leone, Goblin's score for Suspiria was created before the film was shot.
 It has been reused in multiple Hong Kong films, including Yuen Woo-ping's martial arts film Dance of the Drunk Mantis (1979) and Tsui Hark's horror-comedy We're Going to Eat You (1980).

 The main title theme was named as one of the best songs released between 1977 and 1979 in the book The Pitchfork 500: Our Guide to the Greatest Songs from Punk to the Present, compiled by music website Pitchfork.
-It has been sampled on the Raekwon and Ghostface Killah song "Legal Coke", from the R. A. G. U. mix tape, by RJD2 for the song "Weather People" by Cage and by Army of the Pharaohs in their song "Swords Drawn".
+It has been sampled on the Raekwon and Ghostface Killah song "Legal Coke", from the R. A. G. U. mix tape, by RJD2 for the song "Weather People" by Cage, by Monkey Business on their song "Dirty" and by Army of the Pharaohs in their song "Swords Drawn".